rcl-cloud-apps/docs/installation/espocrm.md

 - You will need to get the database connection settings from the in-app database in the App Service Plan.

-- In the RCL Web Apps portal, in the web app click the 'Manage' drop down, and click on 'View web app Database Connection and Properties'
+- In the RCL Web Apps portal, in the EspoCRM web app click the 'Manage' drop down, and click on 'View web app Database Connection and Properties'

 ![image](../images/installation/webapp-db-conn.png)